 What is Self-Compassion?

 Put simply, self-compassion can be seen as a component of self-care and refers to being kind and gentle towards yourself.
 It can be a powerful tool to use especially during times of immense stress and pressure.
+Whether it’s by taking a break or by attending counselling sessions with a licensed therapist, self compassion requires some form of action.
 During the pandemic, you may have felt a sense of powerlessness or helplessness when it comes to trying to adjust to working from home, attending virtual school, not being able to see family and friends, having to stay home for a prolonged period of time, etc. These feelings are understandable!

 How can you implement self-compassion in your life?

-- When you’re feeling very overwhelmed, consider taking a few moments to pause what you’re doing and to acknowledge, without judgment, your current emotions.
+- When you’re feeling very overwhelmed, consider taking a few moments to pause what you’re doing and to acknowledge, without judgement, your current emotions.

 - Gently remind yourself that you’re living through unprecedented times.